elkana-langat/alx-higher_level_programming/0x03-python-data_structures/README.md

 ## 4. Replace a copy
 Write a function that replaces an element in a list at a specific position without modifying the original list(like in c)

+## 5. Can you C me now?
+Write a function that removes all characters c and C from a string